 Are you looking for someone to guide your group or society through the complicated world of DNA testing?
 Look no further.
 Short on funds?
 Why not try a webinar?
 Please peruse my list of topics below and then contact me for pricing information.

-Tell Your Story with DNA, Two Mindys, a Blood Test, and Country Music It seems like every day we are seeing news stories about individuals who are suddenly discovering their parentage and heritage using DNA testing.
+How DNA Influences our Identity It seems like every day we are seeing news stories about individuals who are suddenly discovering their parentage and heritage using DNA testing.
 We will talk about how these experiences are shaping lives and changing perspectives, and about how you can be inspired and encouraged by their stories.

 Let Your DNA Tell Your Story Your DNA, by its very nature, is one of a kind.
 There is no one else on the earth exactly like you.
 In this class we will cover all three kinds of DNA test types and discover ways you can use this unique record to tell the story of your family history.
 We will strip down your DNA results into their essential parts, and learn together how to use this fascinating technology to tell an engaging story of your past, using tools you already have, so that even your most skeptical family member will want to hear more about your family history.